diegoyon/cryptoapp/README.md

 # CryptoApp

-> The CrytoApp is a single page application that consumes an API that contains updated information about cryptocurrencies data.
-Currencies displayed can be filtered by ranking, price or percentage change.
-It also shows more detail information about each crytocurrency including a graph showing the price movement.
+> A single-page application that consumes an API that contains updated information about cryptocurrency data.
+Currencies displayed can be filtered by ranking, price, or percentage change.
+It also shows more detailed information about each cryptocurrency including a graph showing the price movement.

 ## Built With